abhishek-kumar-code/Redfish_Public/Specification.md

 ### Registries

 Registries are used in Redfish to optimize data being transferred from a Redfish service.
-There are three kinds of registries in Redfish: Message, Attribute and Privilege.

-Registry resources are those resources that assist the client in interpreting Redfish resources beyond the Redfish Schema definitions.
+Registry Resources are those Resources that assist the client in interpreting Redfish resources beyond the Redfish Schema definitions.
 In registries, a identifier is used to retrieve more information about a given resource, event, message or other item.
 This can include other properties, property restrictions and the like.
-Registries are themselves resources.
+Registries are themselves Resources.

-Redfish currently has 3 Registry types:
+Redfish defines the following registry types:
 * Message Registries.
 These are the most common and are used to take a MessageId and other message information in order to construct a message that can be presented to an end user.
 These are used in both eventing and in error responses to operations.
 More information on how a Registry is used to construct messages can be found in the [Error responses](#error-responses) and [Eventing](#eventing) sections.
 * BIOS Registries.
-A BIOS registry is used to determine the semantics about each of the properties contained in a BIOS resource or the BIOS Settings resource.
-Since BIOS information can vary from platform to platform, having a fixed schema for these values is problematic.
-The registry contains not only a description of the properties but other information such as data type, allowable values and even user menu information.
+A BIOS registry is used to determine the semantics about each of the properties contained in a BIOS Resource or the BIOS Settings Resource.
+Since BIOS information can vary from platform to platform, Redfish cannot define a fixed schema for these values.
+The registry contains not only a description of the properties, but other information such as data type, allowable values, and user menu information.
 * Privilege Registries.
 These registries contain a mapping of the resources within the Redfish service and which privileges are allowed to perform the specified operations against those resource.
 This information allows a client to determine which roles should have specific privileges and thus map accounts to those roles in order to perform the desired operations on Redfish resources.
 For more information on how privileges relate to roles, see the [Privilege model/Authorization](#privilege-model/authorization) section.

 ### Schema annotations